ajay9634/WinSaveBackup/README.md

   *(If it is installed, use the built-in backup/restore feature from the Ajay Prefix Start Menu instead)*

 ---
+## Limitation

+- It doesn't backup of official steam save data
+- It doesn't backup save from Game folder
+---

 *Note: Always run WinBackup with elevated privileges to ensure full access to game save directories.*